exotel/goapi/README.md

 this is how it is done
 ```
 export GOPATH=$HOME/go
+export GOROOT=/usr/local/go
 ```

-Add these two  export statements in ~/.bashrc so that its set all the time Now you are ready to test goexoml,get the library using go get ie,
+Add these two  export statements in ~/.bashrc so that it is set all the time Now you are ready to test goapi,get the library using go get ie,
 ```
-go get github.com/exotel/goexoml
+go get github.com/exotel/goapi
 ```

 Now you can copy paste the sample codes from example folder to `path/to/filename.go` and test by running as